 Is a chainsaw dangerous without the chain?

 Yes, a chainsaw is dangerous without the chain.
 Although it may cut faster without the chain, a chainsaw without it is highly unpredictable, and operating the saw without it will most likely void the warranty.
-Our experts do not recommend operating a chainsaw without a chain or using a chainsaw with a faulty chain.
+I do not recommend operating a chainsaw without a chain or using a chainsaw with a faulty chain.

 Conclusion